 SpiceJet said on Thursday its automated customer service and check-in facility is available on WhatsApp in addition to its website and mobile app.

-In May, the government had made it mandatory for all passengers to check-in online 48 hours to 60 min before flight departure in order to ensure social distancing amid the coronavirus pandemic.
+In May, the government had made it mandatory for all passengers to check in online 48 hours to 60 minutes before flight departure to ensure social distancing amid the coronavirus pandemic.

 SpiceJet’s automated customer service agent called “Ms. Pepper” can be accessed by passengers at mobile number 6000000006 anytime, it said in a press statement.

-The automated agent will also resolve customer’s queries on WhatsApp, the airline said, adding that it is also available on its website and mobile app.
+The airline said the automated agent will also resolve customers’ queries on WhatsApp, adding that it is also available on its website and mobile app.

 “As WhatsApp works well over slow and intermittent internet connections, customers can chat with Ms Pepper without worrying about being in a good network area,” it noted.